 _sum 71

-It can be trivially incorporated into shell scripts.
+And it can be trivially incorporated into shell scripts.

 $ source rca_float